 Ocular migraine symptoms

-For some migraine sufferers, symptoms that involve the eyes and eyesight are the most common and most disturbing.
-Vision problems can greatly limit your ability to perform your normal tasks such as driving or completing work or school work.
+Symptoms that involve the eyes and eyesight are among the most common and most disturbing.
+Vision problems may limit a person’s ability to perform normal tasks such as driving or completing schoolwork.1

 What causes ocular migraines?

 Doctors believe that migraine with aura is caused by abnormal electrical activity in certain areas of the brain, specifically the cortex, or outer surface.
 These abnormal electrical impulses gradually spread across the cortex over 5 to 60 minutes, and this causes the visual changes.1

 Doctors believe retinal migraines may be caused by the same type of abnormal electrical activity but it takes place in the retina, which is located in the back of the eye.
 Retinal migraine may also be caused by slow blood flow to the retina.